Updated: December 18, 2025

 Best Neighborhoods in Braga

-Braga is a beautiful city, and you’ll love the abundance of great places to stay.
+Living in Braga as a foreigner can offer an exceptional quality of life with many captivating places to live.
 Although it’s difficult to narrow it down, here are the best neighborhoods in Braga, Portugal.

 University Quarter